CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

   }
 ```

-We know that Processor Consistency says writes may be reordered with subsequent reads, so we will focus on those relationships in our program.
+We know that Processor Consistency says writes may be reordered with subsequent reads, so we will focus on those relationships.
 Specifically, we will focus on the conditions being checked in our `while` loop because that is where our threads wait for permission to enter the critical section.

 First, let's consider `turn`.
 Each thread yields priority by setting `turn = other`, then waiting on `turn == other` in the `while` loop.
 If the read of `turn` for the comparison is reordered before the write, the thread could break out of the `while` loop and exist the critical section.
 Is this possible?